-Abook is awritten work of substantial length by one or moreauthors.
-They can be distributed in various forms including as printed books,audiobooks, and electronic books (ebooks).
-Books are broadlyclassified intofiction (containing invented content, often narratives) andnon-fiction (containing content intended as factual truth).
+Abook is awritten work of substantial length created by one or moreauthors.
+They can be distributed in various forms such as printed books,audiobooks, and electronic books (ebooks).
+Books are broadlyclassified intofiction, containing inventednarrative or other imaginary content; andnon-fiction, containing content intended as factual truth.

-The term can also refer to the physical or electronic object that contains such a work.
-Modern printed books are typically composed of many pagesbound together and protected by acover.
-This is known as thecodex format.
-Codices have been created for centuries and were used even before printed books were available to create manuscript books by hand.
-Older formats includescrolls andclay tablets.
+The term may also refer to the physical or electronic object containing such a work.
+Modern books are typicallyprinted in acodex format, composed of many pagesbound together and protected by acover.
+Before the wide adoption of the modernprinting press, codices were used to create handwrittenmanuscripts.
+Older writing media includescrolls andclay tablets.

 Definitions

-In woodblock printing, a relief image of an entire page is carved into blocks of wood, inked, and used to print copies of that page.
+In woodblock printing, arelief image of an entire page is carved into blocks of wood, inked, and used to print copies of that page.
 It originated in theHan dynasty before 220 AD, used to printtextiles and later paper, and was widely used throughoutEast Asia.
 The oldest dated book printed by this method isThe Diamond Sutra (868 AD).
 The method (calledwoodcut when used in art) arrived in Europe in the early 14th century.
-Books (known asblock-books), as well asplaying-cards andreligious pictures, began to be produced by this method.
-Creating an entire book was a painstaking process, requiring a hand-carved block for each page, and the wooden blocks could crack if stored for too long.
+Books, known asblock-books, were produced by this method, but their creation was a painstaking process, requiring a hand-carved block for each page, which could crack if stored for too long.

 Selected Teachings of Buddhist Sages and Son Masters, the earliest known book printed with movable metal type, printed in Korea, in 1377,Bibliothèque nationale de France

-During the 20th century, libraries faced an ever-increasing rate of publishing, sometimes called aninformation explosion.
 The advent ofelectronic publishing and theinternet means that new information is often published online rather than in printed books, for example through adigital library.
-"Print on demand" technologies, which make it possible to print as few as one book at a time, have made self-publishing (andvanity publishing) much easier and more affordable, and has allowed publishers to keep low-selling books in print rather than declaring them out of print.
+"Print on demand" technologies, which make it possible to print as few as one book at a time, have made self-publishing (andvanity publishing) much easier and more affordable, and have allowed publishers to keep low-selling books in print rather than declaring them out of print.

 Left page (verso if printing is left to right,recto if right to left)